Coming Soon!

-Wharton Studio & Cafe
+The Wharton Studio & Cafe

-The Wharton Studio & Cafe, located in the park’s “historic core” – a vibrant hub for concerts, vaudeville performances, and watching movies in the early 20th century – is the cornerstone project in a plan that also includes Renwick Plaza, a multi-purpose performance space; a Cayuga Lake Overlook; and further work on the adjacent restored Picnic Pavilion.
-The result will be an engaging cultural and recreational destination within Stewart Park for everyone.
+Located along the Cayuga Waterfront Trail in what is Stewart Park’s “historic core” — once a hub for concerts, vaudeville performances, and watching movies in the early 20th century – the Wharton Studio & Cafe is cornerstone project in a plan that also includes Renwick Plaza, a multi-purpose performance space; a Cayuga Lake Overlook; and further work on the adjacent restored Picnic Pavilion.
+The result will be an engaging cultural and recreational destination within Stewart Park for everyone to enjoy.

-Wharton Studio Museum and Friends of Stewart Park, sister organizations with a shared mission of revitalizing Stewart Park, have successfully worked together for the past decade, with FSP raising millions of dollars to improve, enhance, and make this beautiful historic park accessible, and with WSM also fundraising and spearheading numerous improvement projects, all the while staying focused on realizing the Wharton Studio & Cafe.
+Wharton Studio Museum and Friends of Stewart Park, sister organizations with a shared mission of revitalizing Stewart Park, have successfully worked together for the past decade, with FSP raising millions of dollars to improve, enhance, and make this beautiful historic park inclusive and accessible.
+At the heart of WSM’s mission is the preservation and celebration of the Whartons’ historic studio.

 Café News